TosbackCgusBridge-Bot/CGUs-versions/Scribd/Privacy Policy.md

 PLEASE CONTACT SCRIBD WITH ANY QUESTIONS OR COMMENTS ABOUT THIS PRIVACY NOTICE, YOUR PERSONAL INFORMATION, AND OUR THIRD-PARTY DISCLOSURE PRACTICES OR YOUR CONSENT CHOICES AT: SCRIBD.COM, 333 BUSH STREET, SUITE 2400, SAN FRANCISCO, CA 94104, OR BY EMAIL: PRIVACY@SCRIBD.COM.
 WE WILL RESPOND TO YOUR INQUIRY WITHIN 30 DAYS OF ITS RECEIPT.

 Was this article helpful?
-1224 out of 1227 found this helpful
+1226 out of 1229 found this helpful

 *   Facebook
 *   Twitter
 *   LinkedIn
 *   Google+

 Have more questions?
 Submit a request 0 Comments Article is closed for comments.
+Related articles

+*   General Terms of Use
+*   Scribd Paid Access End User License Agreement
+*   Scribd Accessibility Policy
+*   Scribd Uploader Agreement
+*   How do I cancel my premium membership?

 Powered by Zendesk